Z4ck404/terraform-azure-staticwebsite-on-k8s-minikube/README.md

 # Static app on k8s x Azure.
 **Terraform**'ing the deployement of a static wesbite in **azure** with **kubernetes**.
+> Medium articles behind this repo :
+>  - I deployed my static website with Kubernetes on Azure … because why not !
+>  - I deployed my static website with Kubernetes on Azure using Terraform … because why not!

 ## Requirements
 > Please make sure to do this on local or remote where you want to run the script :